Biomedical Equipment Engineering and Repair Colleges and Schools

 Hands-On Experience Opportunities

 Aspiring biomedical equipment technicians should enroll in programs where clinical experiences and on-site, hands-on opportunities offer exposure to a wide variety of medical equipment.
-Internship programs allow students to work with trained professionals in the testing and manufacturing phases of medical devices and familiarizes students with hospital settings, patient interaction and maintenance of a diverse array of equipment.
+Internship programs allow students to work with trained professionals in the testing and manufacturing phases of medical devices, familiarizing them with hospital settings, patient interaction and maintenance of a diverse array of equipment.

 Biomedical Engineering or Repair Program Overviews

 Associate degree programs in biomedical equipment technology include basic courses in chemistry, physics and mathematics.
 Core professional classes include topics in: